civican/legisinfo/44-1/bills/S-273/bill_text.md

 Whereas the Intercolonial Railway constructed along the Chignecto Isthmus, in accordance with section 145 of the `Constitution Act, 1867`, physically united the Canadian federation by linking the province of Nova Scotia with the provinces of Ontario and Quebec;

 Whereas Parliament passed, in 1948, the `Maritime Marshland Rehabilitation Act`, which provided for the Government of Canada to construct and reconstruct dykes, aboiteaux and breakwaters;

+Whereas the Chignecto Isthmus is of critical cultural and historical significance to the Mi'kmaq and Acadian peoples;

 Whereas the Chignecto Isthmus is currently vulnerable to the effects of rising sea levels and increasingly intense severe weather events that threaten this interprovincial surface and rail trade corridor of national importance;